 The Foundation's split-interest agreements with donors consist of charitable lead trusts, charitable remainder trusts, pooled life income funds, and a retained life estate for which the Foundation is either the remainder beneficiary or both the fiscal agent and remainder beneficiary.
 These agreements are recognized for financial reporting purposes if the Foundation receives documentation of the terms of its beneficial interest and the designation of the Foundation as beneficiary is irrevocable.
 Agreements known to the Foundation that do not meet both conditions are not recorded in the Foundation's combined financial statements.
 Assets related to split-interest agreements are recorded at fair value.
-There were no new contributions recorded under split-interest agreements in 2015 and 2014.
+The Foundation recorded contributions under split-interest agreements of \$46,714 and \$226,161 in 2016 and 2015, respectively.

 The Foundation is beneficiary of various deferred gifts, including charitable remainder unitrusts, living trusts, trusts, and bequests under will.
-As of December 31, 2015, the Foundation was aware of numerous deferred gifts that are either revocable or include provisions allowing the principal to be invaded by income beneficiaries.
+As of December 31, 2016, the Foundation was aware of numerous deferred gifts that are either revocable or include provisions allowing the principal to be invaded by income beneficiaries.
 The amount of future contribution revenue related to these gifts will not be recorded in the Foundation's combined financial statements until the gift becomes irrevocable and the probable amount is known.